+The field of Biology is concerned with how plants, animals and humans are made up and how they function.
+The difference with biology at secondary school is that this degree programme involves more exact science: you will study more mathematics, physics and chemistry.
 Scientists are expanding their horizons more and more.
 As a biologist, you will increasingly work together with scientists of other disciplines.
 This interaction will provide you with useful knowledge.

-Choose the specialization that suits you best
+Choose the Major that suits you best!

 Ecology and Evolution is really fascinating